Skip to content

 Aim of Project

-The Storytelling project was successfully undertaken in two different Limba villages in the town of Kamakwie, Northern Province, training 21 teachers in storytelling leading and analysis.
-The Theatre/ dance project trained 24 participants in community theatre-in-education, and the Videography projects trained over 60 young people in documentary filmmaking using mobile phone technology.
-Both took place in Freetown, the capital city of Sierra Leone.
-Key participants in all these projects were local teachers, youth groups, traditional/community leaders, artists and local/ community people.
+The Storytelling project took place in two Limba villages in Kamakwie, in the Northern Province.
+It trained 21 teachers in how to lead storytelling sessions and analyse stories.
+The Theatre and Dance project trained 24 participants in community theatre‑in‑education, and the Videography project trained more than 60 young people in documentary filmmaking using mobile phones.
+Both of these projects were held in Freetown, the capital city.
+Key participants across all the projects included local teachers, youth groups, traditional and community leaders, artists, and other community members.

 Project Methodology